 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

 You should submit an outline of your proposed research, written in English.
-The overall page count should include any bibliography.
+The overall page count should not include any bibliography.

 This will be assessed for:

 - your past commitment to sustained and intense study and your reasons for wishing to undertake research

 - evidence of interest in, experience of, and understanding of the proposed area of study

 - the feasibility of successfully completing the project in the time available

 - your ability to present a reasoned and coherent case in English.